Anti-Bullying Alliance

 The National Center for Victims of Crime

 This organization has a number of resources available to assist victims of crime.
-Our National Help Line, VictimConnect, provides help for victims of any crime nationwide, and can be reached by phone at 1–855-4VICTIM (1-855-484-2846) or by online chat.
+Their VictimConnect help line provides help for victims of any crime nationwide, and can be reached by phone at 1-855-4VICTIM (1-855-484-2846) or by online chat.

 National Safe Place